guoji-fu/DIGNN/README.md

 # DIGNNs

 # pGNNs
-This repository provides a reference implementation of **DIGNNs** as described in the paper "**[Implicit Graph Neural Diffusion Based on Constrained Dirichlet Energy Minimization](https://arxiv.org/pdf/2308.03306.pdf)**" which has been presented as *oral* at NeurIPS 2023 New Frontiers in Graph Learning Workshop.
+This repository provides a reference implementation of **DIGNN** as described in the paper "**[Implicit Graph Neural Diffusion Based on Constrained Dirichlet Energy Minimization](https://arxiv.org/pdf/2308.03306.pdf)**" which has been presented as **oral** at NeurIPS 2023 New Frontiers in Graph Learning Workshop.

 ## Requirements